 Internet access can be spotty or non-existent in rural areas, so it’s best to treat travel in these regions as an opportunity for a digital detox.

-Mobile phone coverage is good in Turkey, especially in large cities.
+Cell phone coverage is good in Turkey, especially in large cities.
 Coverage may not be available in more remote areas.
-Ensure you have global roaming activated with your mobile carrier before you leave home if you wish to use your mobile.
+Ensure you have global roaming activated with your carrier before you leave home if you wish to use your phone.

 Turkey has a mix of Western-style and squat-style toilets, sometimes with a jug of water for manual flushing.
 The latter becomes more common the more remote the region.